-The school website enables the parent/carer to understand more about what their child is learning, Termly Autism workshops (Cakey Tea) with parents, to discuss a range of issues with the Autism Team.
-Parents are contacted regularly by the SENCO, SENCO HLTA either by phone, email or a letter home.
-A Parent questionnaire is sent home addressing specific issues.
-Termly Cakey Tea sessions with parents who have concerns about trauma and mental health issues for their children • Parents are encouraged to share their concerns and the concerns of Health Professionals, through the Parent Consultation form, in order to Parents of children with a medical concern are consulted annually about an impact a medical condition has on their children. address the issues and concerns that there are, for a child holistically. a child.
-The SENCO and SENCO HLTA, liaises with other agencies, ensuring Parents are signposted to multi- agency support. parents are involved in this process and have any additional support they need.
+The school website enables the parent/carer to understand more about what their child is learning, special events, trips etc. Termly drop-in sessions for parents to have an informal chat about SEND Parents are encouraged to share their concerns and the concerns of Health Professionals, through the Parent Consultation form, in order to A Parent questionnaire is sent home addressing specific issues. address the issues and concerns that there are, for a child holistically.
+Parents of children with a medical concern are consulted annually about an impact a medical condition has on a child.
+The SENDCo liaises with other agencies, ensuring parents are involved in this process and have any additional support they need.
+Parents are signposted to multiagency support.

-3. The curriculum
+3.The curriculum

 Whole school approaches.
 The universal offer to all children Additional, targeted support and provision Specialist, individualised support and provision The curriculum is designed to ensure the inclusion of all pupils.
 The progress of pupils taking part in intervention groups is accessed and reviewed on a regular basis.
 Pupils with special needs and/or disabilities can access the curriculum with adult support as appropriate.
+All pupils, regardless of their ability and/or additional needs, have full The intervention packages are In exceptional circumstances pupils access to the curriculum.

-All pupils, regardless of their ability and/or additional needs, have full access to the curriculum.
-The Dyslexia Screening test, Schonell Spelling test, Salford reading test, Phonics Screening and BVPS test are used to identify pupils who need specific interventions.
-The intervention packages are reviewed and adapted or discontinued in light of a pupil's progress.
-Small group intervention work is focused on specific areas of need which can include: literacy- reading, phonics, In exceptional circumstances pupils can be disapplied from some subjects.
-Pupils are supported in following their interests, and chosen curriculum, regardless of their SEND and/or disabilities.
-Pupils are made aware of their next steps towards an objective in a visual format that is personalised to them.
-Pupil progress is monitored termly and assessments used to identify students who need specific intervention. comprehension, spelling - handwriting - numeracy - - social skills - auditory memory skills - gross/fine motor skills and Intervention work is focused on specific areas of need which can include: speech and language visual processing skills who need specific intervention.
-All children have access to resources to support their learning. coordination- - SATs boosters for Year 6 pupils - Social, Emotional and Mental Health
+- The Dyslexia Screening test, Schonell Spelling test, Salford reading test, Phonics Screening and BVPS test are used to identify pupils who need specific interventions. - Pupils are made aware of their next steps towards an objective in a visual format that is personalised to them. - Pupil progress is monitored termly and assessments used to identify students who need specific intervention. - All children have access to resources to support their learning.